sathyapulse/angular-recorder/README.md

     * onAllowed: callback to call when user grants permission.
     * onDenied: callback to call when user denies permission.
     * onClosed: callback to call when a user closes the permission window (Flash).
+- `(ngAudioRecorderController) recorderService.controller(id : sting)`: returns the controller for the recorder with the specified ID.
+The ID is the ID attribute of the element with the `ng-audio-recorder` directive on it.

 The callbacks do not accept any arguments.